Kansattica/msync/MANUAL.md

 - Anyone who prefers to use a keyboard.
 - Use in automated scripts.

-#### Reading the home timeline and notifications
+#### The home timeline and notifications

 After your account is set up, running `msync sync --verbose` will connect to your instance and, if all is well, start downloading notifications and statuses.
 The `--verbose` is optional (and can be shortened to `-v`), but it will make `msync` tell you where to find the downloaded timeline and notifications.
 These will be stored at `msync_accounts/[username@instance.url]/home.list` and `msync_accounts/[username@instance.url]/notifications.list`, respectively.
 You can locate your `msync_accounts` folder at any time by running `msync location`.
-There's a lot of ways you can look at these files (in a text editor, IDE or `less` are common for me, I'll write more about this later), but the important things to know the process are:
+There's a lot of ways you can look at these files, but the important things to know the process are:

 - `msync` does not care about the contents of these files.
 It simply appends posts and notifications to them.
 You can delete these files, edit them, move them elsewhere, `msync` doesn't care.
 - When you first sync up, `msync` will get five chunks of statuses or notifications.
 On subsequent updates, `msync` will default to downloading until it's "caught up", and has downloaded everything since the last post it saw.
 To change this behavior, use the ` --max-requests <integer>` option when calling `msync sync`.